 Panchamakara is sometimes also seen as consisting of two layers: an exoteric layer (the physical, tangible, and explicit) and an esoteric layer (the spiritual, intangible, and implicit), associated with Vamachara (Vamacara), that is, Left-Hand Tantra and Dakshinachara (Daksinacara), that is, Right-Hand Tantra.

 Vamachara (Left Hand Tantra) typically includes taboo-breaking ritual practices that conflict with conservative Hinduism, such as explicit sexual activities, and the consumption of meat, drugs, alcohol and other intoxicants.
 In Vamachara, there’s no discrepancy between pure and impure, everything is sacred.
 Left-Hand Tantra could be compared with what today in Neo-Tantra is called Red Tantra.

 Dakshinachara (Right Hand Tantra) is the counterpart of Vamachara and includes traditional Hindu spiritual practices, such as asceticism, Yoga and meditation, the use of Mantras, Mudras, Mandalas, and such.
 Right-Hand Tantra could be equated with Neo-Tantric White Tantra.

-In Dakshinachara, Panchamakara is rather interpreted figuratively, and not as activities that actually need to done.
-Here, Madya is about immortality, Masma is about control of speech, Matsya about practicing Pranayama to control the Ida and Pingala Nadi Energy channels, Mudra about gestures that are associated with awakened Kundalini Energy that flows through the Sushumna Nadi Energy channel, and Maithuna is about finally raising the Kundalini Energy to the Sahasrara Crown Chakra.
+In Dakshinachara, Panchamakara is rather interpreted figuratively, and not as activities that actually need to be done.
+Here, Madya is about immortality; Masma is about control of speech; Matsya about practicing Pranayama to control the Ida Nadi and Pingala Nadi Energy channels; Mudra about gestures that are associated with awakened Kundalini Energy that flows through the Sushumna Nadi Energy Channel; and Maithuna is about finally raising the Kundalini Energy to the Sahasrara Crown Chakra.